 That said, we really did struggle with our tour guide much to our disappointment.
 Before Steffan and I had met, he had never really been on tours.
 I sold them to him.
 Explaining how much you learnt that you wouldn’t do had you not been guided around and how helpful and informative they were.
 Unfortunately, this tour guide did not do my argument any favours.

 She constantly told people off for not keeping up, repeated herself and I mean to the extent it was if she was on loop.
 She was not engaging at all and seemed cold towards the entire group.
-It was slightly off-putting to say the least.
-But still she didn’t completely ruin the tour and we did a lot of reading of the boards and took everything in independently when we had to.
+It was slightly off-putting, to say the least.
+But still, she didn’t completely ruin the tour and we did a lot of reading of the boards and took everything in independently when we had to.

-At the end of the tour she gave a speech about how we should all realise how lucky we are.
+At the end of the tour, she gave a speech about how we should all realise how lucky we are.
 Absolutely agree.
 And that it wasn’t that long ago that these awful events had happened and that we should all love our friends and family every day.
 Again, true.
-She then finished with announcing that history has a tendency for repeating itself and so to make sure we all make the most of our lives whilst we can.
+She then finished by announcing that history has a tendency for repeating itself and so to make sure we all make the most of our lives whilst we can.
 What???

 Was she saying she thinks this could happen again?

 We left the tour feeling a little confused and bewildered and quite frankly on a complete downer.
 In all the tours I have been a part of I have never heard anything like that!
 I am sure she was a lovely lady, but I am not sure a being tour guide was her calling in life.

 We got back on the bus and we were both exhausted!
 To the point we were falling asleep sat upright.
 A quick scan of the bus made it obvious we were not the only ones.
 I had done a typical Emma and had opted for non-walking shoes.
 Big mistake.
 The ground is uneven and there is a lot of walking.
 My feet were horrendous within an hour, so make sure you are more sensible than me and wear something you can comfortably walk in for a long time.